samclane/Thumbox/README.md

 ### Requirements

-1. Python 3.9 or higher
-2. Pygame 2.3.0 or higher
+Major requirements are
+- Python 3
+- Pygame
+- numpy

 ### How do I use it?
 1. Download `thumbox.py`